 Phi Theta Kappa Transfer Scholarship - Online

-A 10% tuition reduction scholarship for online programs through the College of Online and Continuing Education (COCE) is awarded to students who identify themselves at Phi Theta Kappa members or alumni.
+A 10% tuition reduction scholarship for online programs through SNHU Online is awarded to students who identify themselves at Phi Theta Kappa members or alumni.
 Accepted students would complete a tuition reduction form accessed through MY.SNHU.

 Regional Community College Scholarship